 Note: The officials might ask for more documents to issue the Residence Permit.
 It depends on what relative wants to join you.

-The second round of France family visa is for the guest.
+The second round of France family visas is for the guest.
 It is the relative who wants to move to France.
 The requirements he/she has to collect are as follows:

 As mentioned, you can get the form from the French embassy’s website in your country.
 The form must be a long-stay one.
 Complete every part with good extra care.
 Then print, date, and sign it.
 Keep it as you have to submit it to the authorities.